tarruda/grunt-coffee-build/README.md

           #
           # For example, to include angular.js the following may be used:
           # include: [
-          #   {path: './vendor/angular/angular.js', expose: 'angular'}
+          #   {path: './vendor/angular/angular.js', alias: 'angular'}
           # ]
           # then require('angular') will work.
           #
+          # For libraries that export directly to the browser global object,
+          # require('{global property}') will work.
+For example, if jquery
+          # was loaded from another file then require('jQuery') or
-          # Its possible to provide an alias to the exposed global property.
+          # require('$') would work.
+Its also possible to provide an alias
+          # that will work with require.
           # Eg:
           # include: [
-          #   {path: './vendor/angular/angular.js', expose: 'angular',
+          #   {path: './vendor/old_lib.js', exported: 'GLOBAL_PROPERTY',
-          #    alias:'angular.js'}
+          #    alias:'old-lib'}
           # ]
-          # then require('angular.js') should work too
+          # then require('old-lib') will resolve to object exported to
+          # to the global object.
           #
           # The 'include' option should work regardless of browserify but
           # ignore/external options will be passed directly to browserify